brianscan14/Gourmet_Grub/README.md

 ##### Navbar:

 The navbar can be divided into two type, small screen sizes and screen sizes above small.
 The pages consist of; home/search, cuisine, meals, add recipe and all recipes.
 There is a search icon on both screens for easier interaction with the user, when hovered over it will change colour to signify it is a clickable option.
 The nav header is the name of the page and this is in bolder and larger font to notify the users of this fact, when clicked it will bring them back to the home page.
-It is positioned at the top of the page for better recipe viewing experience.
+It is positioned at the top of the page for better recipe viewing experience, the 'active' class is also added to the current page by using jinja.
 The user can easily be returned to the navbar's location by clicking the up arrow which brings them to the top of the page.

 *Small screen*: